dotnet/csharplang/proposals/function-pointers.md

 An implicit conversion exists from an address-of expression whose target is a method group `E` to `void*` if there is only one static method `M` in `E`.
 If there is one static method, then the single best method from `E` is `M`.
-Otherwise, a compile-tiem error occurs.
+Otherwise, a compile-time error occurs.

 This means developers can depend on overload resolution rules to work in conjunction with the address-of operator: